jonlpersson/ed-latimore/site/_posts/2021-12-21-how-to-stop-arguing-in-relationships.md

 tags:
   - dating-and-relationships
 description: >-
+  Arguments can ruin a relationship before it even starts.
 Discover how to stop frequent, ineffective arguments and build a healthy, happy relationship.
 image: /assets/images/posts/arguelessinrelaitonship.jpg
 ---
 For most people, arguing is hard on the physical body<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>.